-While this hashing function represents crucial protection of passwords from unauthorised access, it also prevents a company from being able to evaluate passwords.
-However, this is necessary in order to implement measures against potential attacks - such as trying words from the dictionary as passwords, using passwords known to be compromised or guessing passwords using personal information about the target.
+While this hashing functionality is a crucial protection of the passwords against unauthorised access, it equally prevents a company from evaluating the passwords in terms of their strength.
+However, this is necessary to implement appropriate measures against possible attacks, such as trying words from the dictionary as passwords, using known compromised passwords or guessing passwords based on personal information about the targeted user.

-The password security assessment defines a password's resilience by simulating an actual attack that uses and exploits various potential weak points, such as predictable/weak passwords, passwords used by multiple users, faulty cryptographic implementations, etc.
+The first part of the measure, password security assessment, identifies the resilience of passwords by simulating a real-world attack that exploits and exposes potential vulnerabilities, such as predictable, weak passwords used by multiple users and flawed cryptographic implementations.